8sun/opencart-html-helper/README.md

 # opencart-html-helper
 Opencart Html Helper provides a set of static methods for generating commonly used HTML tags.
 ###
-This module from Yii2 Framework is adapted by [Mefistophell Nill](https://github.com/Mefistophell) and [Zoturn](https://github.com/Zoturn) (**8sun Empire**) especially for OpenCart.
+This module from Yii2 Framework is adapted by [Mefistophell Nill](https://github.com/Mefistophell) and [Zoturn](https://github.com/Zoturn) (**8sun Empire**) for OpenCart.

 >This module includes another module from Yii2, which we adapted and you can use it separately.
-Link on the module is below.
+The link to the module is shown below.

 >[ArrayHelper](https://github.com/8sun/opencart-array-helper) - provides additional array functionality that you can use in your application.

 Tested on Opencart 2.0.
 If you find an error, let us know.

-Version: 0.9.0
+Version: 0.9.1

 ## Install
-1. You need copy the files to `/system/helper/` directory.
+1. You need to copy the files to the directory `/system/helper/`.

-2. Further add Helpers to `/system/startup.php` how is shown below:
+2. Further, add the Helpers to `/system/startup.php` as shown below:

 ```
 require_once(DIR_SYSTEM . 'helper/Html.php');